marklogic/marklogic-kubernetes/README.md

 ### Logging

-To enable log collection for all Marklogic logs set logging.enabled to true.
-Set each option in logging.trackFiles to true of false depending on if you want to track each type of Marklogic log file.
+To enable log collection for all Marklogic logs set logCollection.enabled to true.
+Set each option in logCollection.files to true of false depending on if you want to track each type of Marklogic log file.

 In order to use the logs that are colleceted you must define an output in the configmap.yaml file.
 Fluent Bit will parse and output all the log files from each pod to the output you set.